it-novum/openITCOCKPIT-documentation/en/docs/installation.md

 ## arm64 / Raspberry Pi
 openITCOCKPIT and all components are also available for arm64 processors and the Raspberry Pi.

-The installation does not differ from a 64-bit system with AMD or Intel processor.
-If you want to use a Raspberry Pi, the [64-bit version of Raspberry Pi OS](https://downloads.raspberrypi.org/raspios_arm64/images/) must be used.
+The installation is the same as for a 64-bit system with an AMD or Intel processor.
+If you want to use a Raspberry Pi system, the [64-Bit Version von Raspberry Pi OS](https://downloads.raspberrypi.org/raspios_arm64/images/) must be used.

-## Include repository
+## Adding the repository
 ### Ubuntu

 ```